Carman’s Apricot and Almond Muesli Bar vs Uncle Toby’s Apricot Muesli Bar (”chewy”)

 The taste has to be tasted to be believed I guess you could say, as I’ve noted below, the Uncle Toby’s was SO BAD, that I literally threw the rest of the packet out, I couldn’t eat the rest, I didn’t even finish a whole bar and did end up with a film on the inside of my mouth, I had better expectations but I was disappointed.
 Then, if you look at the ingredients list, what can you expect?

-The reality of the Carmen’s is that if your mum had made you a muesli bar, this is kind of what you would expect to eat, and it will fill you up till lunch, calling it a snack it’s really giving it justice because it’s more than that, it’s feeling as if you’ve eaten something which your body will love you for.
+The reality of the Carmen’s is that if your mum had made you a muesli bar, this is kind of what you would expect to eat, and it will fill you up till lunch, calling it a snack isn’t really giving it justice because it is more than that, it’s feeling as if you’ve eaten something which your body will love you for.

 Market Targets